 Can be spotted in most areas across the UK

 Woodland and gardens

-Robins will lay between two and three broods between March and July.
+Robins will lay two broods between March and July.
 Nests are made from moss, grass, leaves and will hold a clutch of 4-5 white and red speckled eggs.
 Incubation lasts 14-16 days.

 Insects, fruits and seeds